-- Open all lockers and internal doors, to ensure good circulation. - Remove cushions and store them in a dry location or ensure all cushions are placed in a well ventilated area. - Close all blinds and curtains.
+- Open all lockers and internal doors, to ensure good circulation. - Remove cushions and store them in a dry location or ensure all cushions are placed in a well ventilated area. - Partially close all blinds and curtains leaving gap to allow trapped hot air to escape.
 Customers are reminded to check the tension on blinds after storage if left closed for long periods. - Thoroughly ventilate the caravan by opening doors or windows periodically. - Placing water absorbent crystals in the van during the winter months, will help reduce moisture levels and mould growth. - We do not recommend leaving portable heaters in the van unattended.